Dormouse

 A dormouse is a rodent of the family Gliridae (this family is also variously called Myoxidae or Muscardinidae by different taxonomists).
 Dormice are nocturnal animals found in Africa, Asia, and Europe.
 They are named for their long, dormant hibernation period of six months or longer.

-The English name of the species derived from the French dormeuse, and the latter in turn possibly from the Languedocien radourmeire.
+There are 9 genera and 28 living species of dormice, with half of living species belonging to the African genus Graphiurus.

 Etymology

-Concerning the dormouse's name, etymonline says "long-tailed Old World rodent noted for its state of semi-hibernation in winter, early 15c., possibly from Anglo-French dormouse 'tending to be dormant' (from stem of dormir 'to sleep,' see dormant), with the second element mistaken for mouse; or perhaps it is from a Middle English dialectal compound of mouse (n.) and Middle French dormir.
-French dormeuse, fem. of dormeur 'sleeper' is attested only from 17c."
+The word dormouse comes from Middle English dormous, of uncertain origin, possibly from a dialectal element *dor-, from Old Norse dár 'benumbed' and Middle English mous 'mouse'.

+The word is sometimes conjectured to come from an Anglo-Norman derivative of dormir 'to sleep', with the second element mistaken for mouse, but no such Anglo-Norman term is known to have existed.

+The Latin noun glīs, which is the origin of the scientific name, descends from the Proto-Indo-European noun *gl̥h₁éys 'weasel, mouse', and is related to Sanskrit गिरि (girí) 'mouse' and Ancient Greek γαλέη (galéē) 'weasel'.

 Characteristics

 Dormice are small rodents, with body lengths between 6 and 19 cm, and weight between 15 and 180 g.
-They are generally mouse-like in appearance, but with furred, rather than scaly, tails.
-They are largely arboreal, agile, and well adapted to climbing.
+They are generally mouse-like in appearance, but with furred tails.
+They are largely arboreal, agile, and well-adapted to climbing.
 Most species are nocturnal.
 Dormice have an excellent sense of hearing and signal each other with a variety of vocalisations.

 Dormice are omnivorous, and typically feed on berries, flowers, fruits, insects, and nuts.
 They are unique among rodents in that they lack a cecum, a part of the gut used in other species to ferment vegetable matter.
 Their dental formula is similar to that of squirrels, although they often lack premolars:

-Dormice breed once or occasionally twice each year, producing litters with an average of four young after a gestation period of 22–24 days.
+Dormice breed once (or, occasionally, twice) each year, producing litters with an average of four young after a gestation period of 22–24 days.
 They can live for as long as five years.
 The young are born hairless and helpless, and their eyes do not open until about 18 days after birth.
 They typically become sexually mature after the end of their first hibernation.
 Dormice live in small family groups, with home ranges that vary widely between species and depend on the availability of food.